The daily overnight KL to Hat Yai Train has been cancelled.

 a long wait at Pdg.
 Besar station for the morning Shuttle, so it's best to continue your journey by the main border crossing and take a bus, minivan or taxi to Hat Yai.

 Don't take the late afternoon train from KL as you will be stuck at the border until immigration opens in the morning.

-To see the latest timetables for 2018 for trains from KL to the border at Padang Besar, please see:
+To see the latest timetables for trains from KL to the border at Padang Besar, please see: